Zuko: Uncle, you don't have to say it.

 "Ever since my son was...never conceived because I never had consensual sex without money involved, I've looked at you as a... a thing I could live next door to, in accordance with state law.
 Now are we going to the Super Bowl or not?"

-- Vlad Plasmius, once he discovered Danny's ghost powers, wanted Danny to be his son.
-However, Danny refused since he wanted to kill his biological father and marry his mother.
+- Danny Phantom: Vlad Plasmius, once he discovered Danny's ghost powers, wanted Danny to be his son.
+However, Danny refused since Vlad wanted to kill Danny's biological father and marry his mother.
 Even more of a subversion when Danny destroys his chances of creating a Danny clone and continually fights him.
 It gets to a point in the show when he stops pursuing him and wants to make his life miserable and maybe kill him.
+He also tried to take Danny's sister Jazz in at one point.
+That didn't work out too well, either.